-- 200.1 Committing any breach of the GCR's, SSR's or SR's when no specific penalty(ies) are stipulated will lead to exclusion. - 200.2 In the event of any dispute concerning the interpretation of the regulations, only the English text will be binding. - 200.3 For the exact interpretation of this text the following definition applies: - i) "Competitor" used for either physical or legal entities. - ii) "crew" implies driver and co-driver. - iii) The driver assumes the competitor's responsibility when the latter is not on-board the car. - 200.4 Conditions of Publication: The supplementary regulations must be in total conformity with all the specifications listed in: - i) the GCR's - ii) these Prescriptions (SSR's) - iii) See also GCR 67 and 70 b ii) and iii) - 200.5 The supplementary regulations must mention explicitly all supplementary specifications, in conformity with the regulatory texts, that the organiser's wish to impose. - 200.6 Draft supplementary regulations, together with a draft safety plan, must reach MSA & the National Rally Committee at least eight weeks before the start of the event.
-During the two weeks following the receipt of the draft regulations, NRC and MSA will inform the organiser's of any modifications to be made or will issue the permit authorizing their publication.
-Supplementary regulations must be published at least four weeks before the start of the event.
+The supplementary regulations must be in total conformity with all the specifications listed in:

+- i) the GCRs - ii) these Prescriptions (SSRs) - iii) See also GCR 67 and 70 b ii) and iii) - 200.5 The supplementary regulations must mention explicitly all supplementary specifications, in conformity with the regulatory texts, that of what the organiser wishes to impose. - 200.6 Draft supplementary regulations, together with a draft safety plan, must reach MSA and the National Rally Committee at least eight (8) weeks before the start of the event.
+During the two (2) weeks following the receipt of the draft regulations, NRC and MSA will inform the organiser of any modifications to be made or will issue the permit authorising their publication.
+Supplementary regulations must be published at least four (4) weeks before the start of the event.
 With the exception of the first event of the year, the Supplementary regulations should be available for distribution at the previous round of the championship.
-The standard text of the Supplementary regulations is published in the Guidelines (GCR 87).
-Any deviation from the standard text must be in bold print. - 200.7 The title of the MSA Championship to which the rally belongs and the official logo of MSA must appear on the cover of the supplementary regulations of each Championship rally as well as on the bulletins and on the first page of the provisional and official result. - 200.8 The closing date for entries is fixed no later than 7 days before the starting date of the rally.
-The list of entries must be published no later than 4 days before the event and sent to MSA at least 2 days before the start of the rally. - 200.9 The supplementary regulations must specify the place where, and the time when, the official results will be posted.
+The standard text of the Supplementary regulations is published in the Guidelines (refer to GCR 87).
+Any deviation from the standard text must be in bold print. - 200.7 The title of the MSA Championship to which the rally belongs and the official logo of MSA must appear on the cover of the supplementary regulations of each Championship Rally, as well as, on the bulletins and on the first page of the provisional and official result. - 200.8 The closing date for entries is fixed no later than seven (7) days before the starting date of the rally.
+The list of entries must be published no later than four (4) days before the event and sent to MSA at least two (2) days before the start of the rally. - 200.9 The supplementary regulations must specify the place where, and the time when, the official results will be posted.
 In the event of the publication of the results being delayed, the new time of publication must be posted on the official notice board(s).

-201 BULLETIN:
+201 BULLETIN

-Official written communication, which is an integral part of the supplementary regulations, roadbook, time-card and / or Itinerary of the rally and intended to modify, clarify or complete the latter.
+Official written communication, which is an integral part of the supplementary regulations, roadbook, time-card and / or itinerary of the rally and intended to modify, clarify, or complete the latter.

-- 201.1 The provisions of the supplementary regulations may only be amended in accordance with the GCR's. - 201.2 Any amendments or any additional provisions will be announced by dated and numbered bulletins, which will be an integral part of the supplementary regulations. - 201.3 Bulletins issued prior to drivers briefing must be signed by the Clerk of the Course, then posted on the official notice board located in Rally HQ.
-These bulletins may also be directly communicated, but the official notice board takes precedence to any other form of communication. - 201.4 Should a written bulletin be issued after drivers briefing, receipt of such bulletin must be acknowledged by competitors in the form of a signature of one of the crew members on the list, which must be provided by the organiser's. - 201.5 When immediate distribution is required, bulletins may be issued via the official competitors event WhatsApp Group, in which case a read receipt from either crew member will be taken as acknowledgement of receipt of the bulletin.
+- 201.1 The provisions of the supplementary regulations may only be amended in accordance with the GCRs. - 201.2 Any amendments or any additional provisions will be announced by dated and numbered bulletins, which will be an integral part of the supplementary regulations. - 201.3 Bulletins issued prior to drivers briefing must be signed by the Clerk of the Course, then posted on the official notice board located in Rally HQ.
+These bulletins may also be directly communicated, but the official notice board takes precedence to any other form of communication. - 201.4 Should a written bulletin be issued after drivers briefing, receipt of such bulletin must be acknowledged by competitors in the form of a signature of one of the crew members on the list, which must be provided by the organiser.

+201.5 When immediate distribution is required, bulletins may be issued via the official competitors event WhatsApp Group or Sportity App, in which case a read receipt from either crew member will be taken as acknowledgement of receipt of the bulletin.